FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Functional Differential Graphical Models

 where $\Delta = (\Sigma^X)^{-1} - (\Sigma^Y)^{-1}$ and $\Sigma^X,\Sigma^Y$ are the covariance matrices of $X$ and $Y$.

 We extend this definition to the functional data setting and define functional differential graphical models.
-To develop the intuition, we first start by defining the differential graph with respect to their finite-dimensional projections, that is, with respect to $X^{\pi}_{i}(t)$ and $Y^{\pi}_{i}(t)$ for some choice of $\mathbb{V}^M_{[p]}$.
+To develop intuition, we first start by defining the differential graph with respect to the finite-dimensional projections of functional data, that is, with respect to $X^{\pi}_{i}(t)$ and $Y^{\pi}_{i}(t)$ for some choice of $\mathbb{V}^M_{[p]}$.
 As implied by Lemma~\ref{lemma:score-precision-pi}, in the functional graphical model setting, the $M\times M$ blocks of the precision matrix of the projection scores play a similar role to the individual entries of a precision matrix in the vector-valued Gaussian graphical model setting.
 Thus, we also define a functional differential graphical model by the difference of the precision matrices of the projection scores.
-Note that for each $j \in V$, we require that both $a^X_{ij}$ and $a^Y_{ij}$ are computed by the same function basis of $\mathbb{V}^M_j$.
+Note that for each $j \in V$, we require that both $a^X_{ij}$ and $a^Y_{ij}$ be calculated using the same function basis of $\mathbb{V}^M_j$.
 Let $\Theta^{X,M}=\left( \Sigma^{X,M} \right)^{-1}$ and $\Theta^{Y,M}=\left( \Sigma^{Y,M} \right)^{-1}$ be the precision matrices for the projection scores for $X$ and $Y$, respectively, where the inverse should be understood as the pseudo-inverse when $\Sigma^{X,M}$ or $\Sigma^{Y,M}$ are not invertible.
-The functional differential graphical model is defined as